-Renting an apartment in Hong Kong can be a costly commitment for many, and actually owning property is quite often out of the question – so what to do?
+Renting an apartment in Hong Kong can be a costly commitment for many, and actually owning property is quite often out of the question—so what to do?
 Well, don’t pack your bags just yet, because a steady rise in communal living spaces popping up around the city is offering residents the perfect trifecta of convenience, affordable rent, and a pleasant living environment.
 Could this be the solution to Hong Kong’s ever-growing housing crisis?
-Take a look below and we’ll let you be the judge.
+You be the judge—in no particular order, we’ve rounded up different co-living options in Hong Kong for your perusal.

 - Twin room / single room / deluxe single room